Ted Briggs: Sinking of Hood

-After the Hood sank, Briggs got aboard a raft from the ship and saw only two other survivors, Bob Tilburn and Bill Dundas, who boarded some rafts as well.
+After Hood sank, Briggs got aboard a Denton raft from the ship and saw only two other survivors, Bob Tilburn and Bill Dundas, who boarded some rafts as well.
 Briggs paddled his raft to the other two survivors and stayed by their sides, holding their hands and singing popular British songs to keep them conscious.
 After three hours, and about to pass out from hypothermia, the three survivors were rescued by HMS Electra.

 The three were the only survivors of the sinking; 1,415 were confirmed lost.
 In both publications and recorded interviews, he refers to the sacrifice made by the squadron's navigating officer Commander John Warrand, who stood aside and allowed him to exit the compass platform first.
 Briggs also confirms that the squadron commanding officer, Vice Admiral Lancelot Holland, was last seen still sitting in his admiral's chair, in utter dejection.
 He was making no attempt to escape the ship as she sank.

+Later career

 After the loss of Hood he was assigned to HMS Mercury and also participated in the inquiry into the loss of Hood.
 He was then transferred to HMS Royal Arthur and then to the requisitioned merchantman HMS Hilary.
 Hilary served as a Combined Operations Headquarters ship, at Salerno and had the same role during the D-Day landings.
 Later he served aboard HMS Mercury as a fleetwork instructor.
 Briggs was promoted first to leading signalman in March 1942, and then yeoman of signals in March 1943.
 Briggs remained in the Royal Navy after the end of the war, became an officer, and served until 1973 in a variety of capacities.

+Retirement

 Briggs retired on 2 February 1973, with the rank of lieutenant, settled in the south of England and worked in Fareham as a furnished lettings manager.
 In the year he retired, at the Queen's Birthday Honours he was appointed a Member of the Order of the British Empire.
 In 1975, Briggs joined the HMS Hood Association as one of its youngest members and was elected as its first President.
 In 1995, Briggs again served as president of the organisation.

 Briggs regularly told his story as a guest-speaker, lecturer, and subject of historical television and radio documentaries.
 In July 2001, Briggs visited the wreck site and released a plaque which commemorates the lost crew of the Hood.
 He was co-author of a book on the subject, titled Flagship "Hood": The Fate of Britain's Mightiest Warship.
 Briggs recorded an oral history with the Imperial War Museum, which is available on its website.

+Death

-Ted Briggs died in the Queen Alexandra Hospital, Portsmouth, on 4 October 2008 at the age of 85.
+Briggs died in the Queen Alexandra Hospital, Portsmouth, on 4 October 2008 at the age of 85.